The $75,000 GST Threshold: When You Must Register

 Projected annual turnover: What you expect to earn in the current month plus the next 11 months.
 If you sign a big contract in March that takes your projected annual figure to $90,000, you should register even if you haven't earned that much yet.

-The ATO expects you to **register before** you exceed the threshold — not after.
+The ATO expects you to register before you exceed the threshold, not after.
 If you cross it without registering, you owe GST on all taxable sales from the date you should have registered.
-That means you may need to remit GST on revenue where you never charged the client GST — it comes directly off your income.
+That means you may need to remit GST on revenue where you never charged the client GST.
+That comes directly off your income.

 Timeline: When to Register